Zuz01/sample-gida/README.md

 ## 📌 Project Status

 GidaNa is currently under active development.
 Core property and tenant management features are functional, with ongoing improvements to reporting, notifications, and performance.
+While tailored for the Nigerian real estate ecosystem, GidaNa is designed with flexibility to support broader property management use cases.

 ---